Chen He

-Chen He (陈赫; born 9 November 1985), also known as Michael Chen, is a Chinese actor.
+Chen He (陈赫; born 9 November 1985), also known as Michael Chen, is a Chinese actor, best known for his role as Zeng Xiaoxian in the sitcom IPartment and as a cast member of Keep Running, the Chinese version of Running Man.

-Chen is noted for playing Zeng Xiaoxian in the romantic comedy television series IPartment, which enjoyed the highest ratings in China when it was broadcast.
 Chen ranked 69th on Forbes China Celebrity 100 list in 2015, 54th in 2017, and 100th in 2019.

 Career

 Chen was born on 9 November 1985 in Changle District, Fuzhou.
 He is the son of Hu Xiaoling (胡小玲), an actress.
 Chen's uncle is Chen Kaige, a noted Chinese director.
 Chen graduated from Shanghai Theatre Academy, majoring in acting.

 In 2009, Chen starred in a romantic comedy television series IPartment; the series was one of the most watched ones in mainland China in that year.
 Chen also filmed in a number of successful sequels to IPartment.

 In 2014, Chen took part in the Chinese remake of the Korean Running Man; this popularized him among television audiences once again.